lucidpolygon/PantherPHP/readme.md

-# PantherPHP - Fast and Light PHP Boilerplate for your next website.
+# KaduvaPHP - Light and Fast PHP Boilerplate for your next website.

 ## Overview